oottppxx/enigma2/mods/epgimport/README.md

 These are currently mods against EPGImporter 1.0+git190+4166ac7-r0(???)

+Features:

+* Enables adding events with empty description and/or subtitle

-They allow events to be added that would be generally skipped, due to badly formatted(?)
-XML.
-This would cause some providers EPG to be very sparsely populated, despite event information being available.
+Events with an empty description and/or subtitle would generally be skipped by the current XML parser.
+This would cause some providers EPG to be very sparsely populated, despite the most important event information being available.

+How to use/install:

 * Drop the xmltvconverter.py file into your plugins/EPGImport plugin
   directory (typically /usr/lib/enigma2/python/Plugins/Extensions/EPGImport)